Top 5 Reasons You Should Outsource Payroll

 #3 Enhanced security

 Payroll processing is a complex and potentially risky business operation.
-Even with trusted employees, there is always a risk of identity theft, embezzlement of funds, or tampering with company records for personal gain.
-There's also an ever-present risk when using in-house payroll software: How safe and secure is payroll data on the company's server or network?
+Even with trusted employees, there is always a risk of identity theft, embezzlement, or tampering with company records for personal gain.
+There's also a risk from using payroll software from companies that aren’t well established and may be out of business or bought by another company in a few years.
+How safe and secure is payroll data on the company's server or network?
 This nagging question can consume a business owner's energy and attention as well.

-By contrast, online payroll solutions offer a "safe haven" for your confidential payroll data.
+By contrast, outsourcing payroll to a stable, experienced provider can offer a "safe haven" for your confidential payroll data.
 In addition to redundant backup and multiple server locations, a quality payroll provider invests in state-of-the-art systems for storing and protecting data, simply because it's part of the service provided to clients.

 Generally speaking, small business owners aren't experts in the complicated world of government tax regulations.
-At the same time, they are legally responsible for any cases of misrepresentation or a failure to accurately report employment taxes to federal and state government agencies.
+At the same time, they’re legally responsible for any cases of misrepresentation or a failure to accurately report employment taxes to federal and state government agencies.

-Government rules and regulations are always changing and small business owners can't be expected to stay on top of these changes.
-Professional payroll providers, on the other hand, must stay current with rules, regulations and changes in tax rates.
+Government rules and regulations are always changing, and small business owners can't be expected to stay on top of these changes.
+Professional payroll providers, on the other hand, must stay current with rules, regulations, and changes in tax rates.
+Some even have whole departments dedicated to helping clients stay aware of regulatory updates, so they can make more informed decisions about their business.

 #5 The expertise of professionals

-Savings in time and money, greater data security and the comfort of knowing experts are handling your payroll functions—these are compelling reasons to explore the benefits of outsourcing today.
+Savings in time and money, greater data security, and the comfort of knowing experts are handling your payroll functions — these are all compelling reasons for millions of businesses to outsource their payroll.
+With so many benefits the question then becomes, “How do I choose the right payroll provider?”